Mortgage Protection: Redundancy Cover

 Author: Pete Mugleston

-Customers often contact us wanting to know, “Does mortgage protection cover redundancy?”
-The answer is yes, you can get protection to cover your mortgage in case of redundancy, though the policy will depend on what you want covered and your personal circumstances.
+Customers often contact us asking, “Does mortgage protection cover redundancy?”
+The answer is yes.
+You can get protection to cover your mortgage in case of redundancy, though the policy will depend on what you want covered and your personal circumstances.

-Mortgage payment protection insurance (MPPI) is commonly referred to as either mortgage cover for redundancy, mortgage redundancy insurance, or mortgage redundancy protection, and can help you with your monthly repayments if you lose your job, or in certain other circumstances where you’re unable to work.
+Mortgage payment protection insurance (MPPI) is commonly referred to as mortgage cover for redundancy, mortgage redundancy insurance, or mortgage redundancy protection.
+It can help you with your monthly repayments if you lose your job or are unable to work in certain other circumstances.

 If you feel you may be at risk of facing redundancy after the mortgage application, or you want the peace of mind that your home is protected from unforeseen circumstances, taking out a mortgage redundancy protection insurance policy could be the way forward.

-For more information on MPPI, call us on 0808 189 2301 or make an enquiry and we’ll pass your enquiry on to a specialist.
-In the meantime, take a read of this guide for all you need to know about mortgage payment protection redundancy cover.
+For more information on MPPI, call us on 0330 818 7026 or make an enquiry, and we’ll pass your enquiry on to a specialist.
+In the meantime, read this guide for all you need to know about mortgage payment protection redundancy cover.

 What’s included in mortgage protection insurance redundancy cover?

-There are several different types of MPPI available, so what is covered will depend on the product you choose.
-The types are “unemployment only”, “accident and sickness only” and “accident, sickness and unemployment”.
+Several types of MPPI are available, so what is covered will depend on the product you choose.
+The types are “unemployment only”, “accident and sickness only”, and “accident, sickness and unemployment”.

 Is mortgage protection for voluntary redundancy covered?